Home Majors Civil Engineering

-Civil Engineering Degree
+Civil Engineering

 Students study the design, construction, and maintenance of infrastructure including roads, bridges, dams, water systems, and buildings, applying structural analysis and geotechnical principles.
 Graduates typically pursue careers at engineering firms, government transportation departments, construction companies, and environmental remediation firms.
 Civil engineering offers strong job stability because infrastructure investment is always needed regardless of economic conditions.

-What Civil Engineering Graduates Do
+What Civil Engineering graduates do

 Your degree in civil engineering puts you at the center of building and maintaining the modern world.
 In your first few years, you’ll split your time between the office and the field.
 One week, you might be using design software to model stormwater drainage for a new subdivision; the next, you’ll be on a construction site in a hard hat, inspecting rebar placements for a bridge foundation and solving problems as they arise.